You may not have the energy to start a blog to show your expertise, but what is your excuse for not using the LinkedIn publishing platform?

 Below are my instructions for writing an article on LinkedIn.
 And here is a link to LinkedIn’s official help center overview Publish Articles on LinkedIn

 How To Get Started With The LinkedIn Publishing Platform

-From your home page on LinkedIn, you may have noticed the “Write an article” button.
+From your home page on LinkedIn, you may have noticed the prompt to “Write an article”.
 When you click on this, it takes you to the LinkedIn publishing platform.
 Sometimes this is referred to as a “long post” or “blog”.

 Blog Post Ideas for Job Seekers

 Here are just a few ideas of things you could write about:

 - Make a list of your favorite resources (work or personal)